Gbuomprisco/ngx-chips/README.md

 ### Something's broken?
 Please do open a new issue, but please check first that the same issue has not already been raised and that you are using the latest version :)

+Please **do not** send private emails - Github Issues are supposed to help whoever might have your same issue, so it is the right place to help each other.

 ## Configuration